jes-bro/robot_localization/README.md

 #### Initialization

-We create 3 normal distributions, each centered around the x, y, and theta values of the robots initial pose, respectively.
+We create 3 normal distributions, each centered around the x, y, and theta values of the robots initial pose, respectively, and sampled from them to create the initial particle cloud.
 To generate the normal distributions we use numpy.random.normal:

 ```python
 def initialize_particle_cloud(self, timestamp, xy_theta=None):